4ever (The Veronicas song): Critical reception

+In 2025, the song placed 76 on the Triple J Hottest 100 of Australian Songs.

 Chart performance

 "4ever" was first released in Australia on 15 August 2005, and made its debut on the ARIA Top 50 Singles chart at number five on 28 August.
 It remained in the top ten for eleven consecutive weeks where it peaked at number two on its tenth week on the chart.
 The song was certified platinum status by the Australian Recording Industry Association with shipments of over 75,000 copies.

 In New Zealand, the single made its debut on the New Zealand Singles chart at number seven where it peaked.
 The single spent seven non-consecutive weeks in the top ten and twenty-three weeks on the chart.

 In the United States, the single made its debut on the Hot Dance Club Play charts peaking at number 20 on 17 December 2005.
 It also peaked at number 88 on the Pop 100 chart.
 In 2006, the song peaked at number twelve on the Bubbling Under Hot 100 Singles chart where it peaked, failing to break into the Billboard Hot 100 chart.

 The single had moderate success throughout Europe, reaching the top 40 in Austria, Belgium, Germany, Italy, Switzerland and the Netherlands.

 In 2009, the single was re-released in the UK and Ireland as the follow-up single for "Untouched" on their second album Hook Me Up.
 It debuted on the UK charts at number 17 on 10 October 2009.
 The single was on the charts for four weeks gradually dropping to number 49.
 In Ireland the single debuted and peaked at number 20, also staying on the charts for only four weeks.